Game-Protocol/gamestarter-contracts/README.md

 2. Just one converter?
 3. Connector vs converter?
 4. Active converter?
+5. After the converter is activated how can we add new subtokens to trade with the main token
-5. If you want to buy GXT using subtoken, is GXT minted in the converter?
+6. If you want to buy GXT using subtoken, is GXT minted in the converter?
+7. How are conversion paths saved?